m0rt1c/servo-js-fuzz/README.md

 ### Set up the machine for fuzzing

+The following commands set the performance settings required by AFl++.
+Note that when you restart the machine you **must** run them again.

 1. `echo core | sudo tee /proc/sys/kernel/core_pattern`
 1. `cd /sys/devices/system/cpu && echo performance | sudo tee cpu*/cpufreq/scaling_governor`